-Number 138 Elliott Street stands out from its neighbours on the main street in Tyldesley, a large Georgian domestic property surrounded by Victorian shops.
+Number 138 Elliott Street stands out from its neighbours on the main street in Tyldesley, as it is a large Georgian domestic property surrounded by Victorian shops.
 Who built this house?
 How has it survived?
 This is the hidden history of 138 Elliott Street.

 An indenture for the property dated 8th November 1825 reveals the house was constructed that year for William Ecksersley Manley.
-The architecture of typical of the early nineteenth century as the fashion for simple, symmetrical façades was popular even in the late-Georgian period when Manley House was constructed on Elliott Street.
+The architecture is typical of the early nineteenth century when the fashion for simple, symmetrical façades was popular even in the late-Georgian period when Manley House was constructed on Elliott Street.

 The Rate Book of 1841 reveals the house and garden was worth £30/14s/17d in rates (£2568 in modern terms) and there was an attached shippon stable and gig house (coach house) worth £3/17s (£321).
 The Ordnance Survey Map of 1849 reveals there was large garden to the side of Manley House.
 By 1890 the garden was still visible, although Number 136 Elliott Street had been built adjoining 138.
 All traces of the garden had disappeared by 1908.